kylejones200/psis_4700_applied_ai/webslides/topic_AI-Frameworks-for-Organizational-Maturity.md

 ## Framework 2: Gartner AI Maturity Model

-Used widely by executives and consultants.
+Used widely by executives and consultants
 Focus: Operational adoption and measurable value

 > AI maturity roadmaps provide step-by-step progression from initial experiments to systematic deployment.
 Understanding your current stage helps prioritize the right next steps.